 Rebooting the unbootable.

 Lotta talk on GODZILLA 2000 being Toho Company’s rejoinder to Tri-Star Pictures’ GODZILLA 1998 (directed by Roland Emmerich), the red-headed step-child of Godzilla canon.
-If you’re talking storyline, then they’re about the same dumbness, with 2000 cheating a little by borrowing many story elements from the original 1954 GODZILLA.
-If you’re talking acting, they’re still about the same, with 2000’s Japanese actors doing as insincere a job as 1998’s American actors.
-And if you’re talking special effects, well then, 1998 (which won a Saturn Award for Best Special Effects) blows 2000 outa the water like an H-bomb test gone awry.
+(Maybe Godzilla would have been revived anyway, as there was a five-year hiatus since his demise in DESTOROYAH.)
+Insofar as comparing this 2000 version to 1998, the storyline is about the same level of dumbass, with 2000 cheating a little by borrowing story elements from the original 1954 GODZILLA.
+Acting – about the same level, with 2000′s Japanese actors doing as insincere a job as 1998′s American actors.
+And special effects – well then, 1998 (which won a Saturn Award for Best Special Effects) blows 2000 outa the water like a H-bomb test perfectly executed.

-So I don’t quite get this “reacquisition” of Godzilla by Japan.
-Why not fly your guys over to America to partake of their effects houses and produce a Godzilla movie with the heart of yesterday and the effects of tomorrow?
+So I don’t quite get this “reacquisition” of Godzilla by Japan and Toho Company.
+I mean, do you want Godzilla to look like a rubber suit instead of a photorealistic faux-dinosaur?
+Why not fly your guys over to America to partake of their effects houses and produce a Godzilla with the heart of yesterday and the effects of tomorrow?

 Nope.
 Too logical.
 And logic has never been a strong point with every Godzilla movie post-1954.